University of Pittsburgh: A new name and home

 Citing a need to avoid confusion, distinguish itself from the University of Pennsylvania, and return to its roots by identifying itself with the city, the Western University of Pennsylvania, by act of the state legislature, was renamed the University of Pittsburgh in the summer of 1908.
 During this time, the university had also outgrown its accommodations on what is now the North Side and its departments had been scattered throughout the city for years.
 To consolidate all of its components on one campus, WUP bought 43 acre of land in December 1907 in what is now the Oakland neighborhood of Pittsburgh and began relocating departments there by 1909.
 The initial campus plan for the new location centered on the winning submission from a national architectural contest that incorporated a Greek Acropolis design by Henry Hornbostel for 30 buildings.
 However, due to financial and other constraints, only four of the buildings were constructed in this style, of which only Thaw Hall remains today.
 In the fall of 1909, the university became the first college to adopt the panther as its mascot.
+In 1910, Jean Hamilton Walls became the first African-American woman to graduate from the university.
 It was also during this period that the university, led by Chancellor Samuel McCormick, again held off pressures to abandon the school's commitment to liberal education in favor of more technical-based training.
 During his administration, McCormick also led the university into a new level of national recognition, expansion, and growth, as well as beginning institutional support of athletics.

 In the 1920s, new university chancellor John Gabbert Bowman declared that he had a vision for a centerpiece "tall building" for the university.
 The 14 acre Frick Acres property in Oakland was soon purchased and plans for the campus shifted focus from the hillside to a neo-Gothic Revival plan that today comprises the Cathedral of Learning, Heinz Memorial Chapel, Stephen Foster Memorial, and Clapp Hall buildings.
 By 1925, Bowman had settled on a design by Charles Klauder for the "tall building": an attention-getting 535 ft tower whose great height, with open spaces all around, would suggest the "character that ought to be in an educated man."
 The building's "parallel lines going up and up...would express courage [and] fearlessness" and it would "unify Pittsburgh into a community conscious of its character."
 The cathedral is "cut off" flat at the top to suggest that its lines, like education, have no ending.
 The building was financed by donors and by a campaign to collect dimes from local school children.
 Bowman was a persuasive leader and although the Great Depression intervened, the Cathedral of Learning, on which construction was begun in 1926, began hosting classes in 1931 and was formally dedicated in 1937.
 Today, it remains the second tallest university building in the world and contains an equally impressive interior highlighted by a 22,000 sqft Gothic hall Commons Room with 52 ft arches currently surrounded by 31 Nationality Rooms.